Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Introduction

-Concerning the synthesis of titania nanoparticles in reacting flows, a strong effort has been dedicated to the development of accurate and efficient numerical models over the past decades.
+The modeling of metal oxide nanoparticle synthesis in flames is the object of a continued interest \cite{raman_modeling_2016}.
+In particular, a strong effort has been dedicated over the past decades to the development of accurate and efficient numerical models for titania nanoparticles synthesis in flames and reacting flows.
 As a first approach, only the particle phase can be accounted for while prescribing the experimental temperature profiles.
 In that case, no equations are solved for enthalpy, fluid flow velocity, or gaseous species mass fractions, and the state of the gas corresponding to experimental measurements is taken as an input to the nanoparticle model.
 Therefore, it is not necessary to model self-consistently the gas phase to ensure conservation of the mixture mass and enthalpy.
-For this, 0D reactors \cite{pratsinis_competition_1998,spicer_titania_2002,tsantilis_narrowing_2004,heine_agglomerate_2007,morgan_new_2006} or arrays of 0D reactors models are considered, assuming that the turbulent mixing is dominant compared to differential diffusion which can be neglected \cite{boje_detailed_2017,west_detailed_2009,mehta_multiscale_2010, mehta_role_2013}.
+For this, 0D reactors \cite{pratsinis_competition_1998,spicer_titania_2002,tsantilis_narrowing_2004,heine_agglomerate_2007,morgan_new_2006} or arrays of 0D reactor models are considered \cite{boje_detailed_2017,west_detailed_2009,mehta_multiscale_2010, mehta_role_2013}.
+However, such approaches require experimental data on the temperature, which are not always available.

-Some studies have accounted for a two-way coupling between the gas and particle phases by incorporating in the gas phase a pseudo gas component representing the overall nanoparticle mass fraction \cite{johannessen_computational_2001}, thereby ensuring the global conservation of enthalpy and mass.
-A pseudo gas component is also routinely used in tabulation processes employed for Large-Eddy Simulation (LES) \cite{mehta_multiscale_2010,sung_large-eddy-simulation-based_2011,sung_large-eddy_2014}.
-It is worth noting that when the flow is turbulent, thermophoresis can be neglected as particles transport is dominated by convection and turbulent transport \cite{johannessen_computational_2001,akroyd_coupled_2011,sung_large-eddy-simulation-based_2011,sung_large-eddy_2014}.
-However, conservation of mass is not always fulfilled in tabulated LES models, and in some cases it may even be necessary to adapt the model in order to avoid consuming more TiCl$_{4}$ than available \cite{sung_large-eddy-simulation-based_2011,sung_large-eddy_2014}.